ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 Further advice on generating cryptographic-quality random numbers can be found in {{RFC4086}} and in {{RANDOM}}.

 ## UUIDs That Do Not Identify the Host {#unidentifiable}
-This section describes how to generate a UUIDv1 or UUIDv6 value if an IEEE 802 address is not available, or its use is not desired.
+This section describes how to generate a UUIDv1 value if an IEEE 802 address is not available, or its use is not desired.

 Implementations SHOULD obtain a 47-bit cryptographic-quality random